 - Moving to the back and side of cerebellum, the bone and tissue that forms the ‘floor’ of the brain stem should be removed.
 On each side of the brainstem, the attachment of the trigeminal nerve is visualized, and with small blade scissors (4-5mm) the trigeminal nerve is cut near its attachment to the brainstem.

 - Using a small bladed spatula, elevate the brainstem and cut any remaining attached blood vessels.
 Continue to elevate the brainstem until the optic nerves pull free or they can be cut.
 At this point the olfactory bulbs should slip free of the dura that lies between them.
 If not, stop and return to gently prying the bulbs free of remaining attachments.
 Do not use the cerebrum to pull the bulbs away from any firm attachments or the bulbs will be torn off.

-- Place the extracted brain in the fixative solution appropriate for the planned histology.
+- Place the extracted brain in buffer solution.